 In acknowledgement of the genuine risk to Carthage's survival, Hannibal offered to surrender several key Carthaginian colonies in the western Mediterranean to Rome in return for peace.

-However, Scipio knew that he was in a much stronger negotiating positions and simply demanded unconditional surrender in return for peace.
+However, Scipio knew that he was in a much stronger negotiating position and simply demanded unconditional surrender in return for peace.

 The negotiation process quickly broke down as animosity between the two commanders prevented any real progress.

-Both Hannibal and Scipio wanted to bring the Second Punic War to and end through a decisive victory on the battlefield.
+Both Hannibal and Scipio wanted to bring the Second Punic War to an end through a decisive victory on the battlefield.

 When Hannibal arrived back in North Africa, he began to raise an army of mercenaries and allies to replenish his forces.